CristiSandu/FinanceManager-WorkShop/Readme.md

 11. Get rid of the welcome screen after the first start
     - Xamarin.Essentials: **Version Tracking**
 12. App Icon and Splash Screen
+13. Add Account Page
+    - On first start to introduce account and balance
+    - Add Separate table in DB for Accounts

 ## 📖 Bibliography